idealplugins/woocommerce/README.md

 # iDEAL plugin for Woocommerce

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort Banking, Visa/Mastercard creditcards and Paysafecard to your webstore.

 ## Installation